circleconstantpi/archimedes/Python_Scripts/README.md

 Taking a look at Figure 3 and Figure 4 shows, that it is in principle not possible, to derive a recurrence relationship from two different geometrical approaches.

 In the context of the Archimedes algorithm or Archimedes method a distinction must be made between recursive and recurrence or iterative algorithm.
 The wording recurrence or iterative is correct and recursive is not.
+It becomes recursive if we use symbolic math and when we do not use numbers for the calculation.